brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 ## Implementing the contract

-We use `cargo contract new` to create our new contract, then immediately delete most of the contents, leaving just the contract module and its decorating `ink::contract` attribute:
+We use `cargo contract new` to create our new contract, then immediately delete most of the source contents, leaving just the contract module and its decorating `ink::contract` attribute: